• Skip to primary navigation

 Stick to the outline of the first page, and do not dump in videos, photos, animations, and everything.

-When the user clicks on your website, the first page must look appealing and very light, and it should not take a long time to load.
+When the user clicks on your website, the first page must look appealing and light, and it should not take long to load.

 A long wait is an immediate switch to the following website link by the user.
 Add links such as ‘More‘ or ‘check out‘ or ‘Blog/gallery‘ that give the user a click and take to the particular information page.